 At Orleans, we work in partnership with parents and the whole school community to support and promote a child’s wellbeing.

 Specific staff training designated to children’s mental health and wellbeing has been an important focus at Orleans over the past 5 years and our staff are confident and committed to supporting our pupils on their mental health journey.

 We are also an attachment aware school and are currently part of Achieving for Children's Attachment Aware School Award.
 Throughout the year 2020-21 the school was part of a CPD project training all staff in attachment aware and trauma informed approaches.

 Our commitment to mental health and wellbeing ensures that our staff team are well qualified and trained to support our children.
-This includes annual Safeguarding training, Mental Health First Aiders, PATHs curriculum training for Early Years and KS1 teachers and restraint training for designated staff.
+This includes annual Safeguarding training, PATHs curriculum training for Early Years and KS1 teachers and restraint training for designated staff.

 We have a team at Orleans dedicated to emotional wellbeing and pastoral care.
 This includes:

 Dedicated Governor Link: Mrs Alex Axiom (Chair of Governors)

 Coronavirus (COVID-19): Keeping children safe from abuse and harm

 Advice from the government for parents and carers about the main risks children may be particularly vulnerable to at this time and information about available help and support.

 Information for those who are experiencing domestic abuse